KGergo88/RDB_Monitor/README.md

 ## Dependencies and portability

-The RDB Monitor was developed using C++17 and it depends on the following external components:
+The RDB Monitor was developed using C++17 and it has the following dependencies:
   - Qt5 v5.12.0 or newer
-    - The used components are Core, Widgets, and Charts SerialPort
+    - The used components are Core, Widgets, Charts and SerialPort
     - You can download it from the [Qt website](www.qt.io)

 The project can be build and used on Linux and Windows as well.
-Please see the [CI system](#CI-system) chapter for more details on the supported OS versions.
+Please see the [CI system](#CI-system) chapter for more details on the tested OS versions.

 ## Building the project